 Non-Public School Inspections - The purpose of this fund is to perform inspections for the Illinois State Board of Education, in accordance with the School Code, in order to provide for the voluntary registration and recognition of nonpublic elementary and secondary schools.

-Local Mentoring - Accounts for programs that offer coordinated services to at-risk students and their families.
+Local Mentoring - Accounts for programs that support, train, and retain quality administrators in their new leadership roles.

 Homeless/At-Risk Youth - Accounts for programs that stabilize homeless families and at-risk youth with assistance for emergency needs.